IN THIS ARTICLE

 - Draw a (poly)line.
 Double-click to end it.

-- At the right on the distance details panel, click Generate elevation profile.
+- On the right, on the details panel, click Generate elevation profile.

 The elevation is computed from the DSM for each pixel of the (poly)line.
 By default, the resolution is the ground sampling distance (GSD) of the project.